s-r-e-e-r-a-j/FTPBrute/README.md

 ```
 Then Enter `n` for uninstall

-## Legal Disclaimer
-`FTPBrute` is intended for use by security professionals and ethical hackers to test their own systems or systems they have explicit permission to test.
-Unauthorized use of this tool to attack systems without permission is illegal and unethical.

-By using this tool, you agree that you are solely responsible for any actions performed.
-The author of this tool does not accept responsibility for any damages or legal consequences caused by the misuse of this tool.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.